How to Craft a Poem with Found Art & Words

 The Apostle Paul encourages us to pray without ceasing, yes?
 Prayer is a place of listening, being tuned into God at all times in our “walking around life,” as Eugene Peterson coined it.
 I’ve often looked at art journaling as “poems and prayers on paper.”

 Playing with paper, pictures and paint is a practice that engenders a different kind of listening to create something with written, visual or artistic materials then respond and capture what God is speaking.
-Sometimes, most times, we don’t know what God is saying until we take time to listen, moving things around with pictures, glue, paint or pen.
-Many of us can say, “I didn’t know what I thought until I saw it written on the page?”
+Sometimes, most times, we don’t know what God is saying until we take time to listen.
+The act of moving things around with pictures, glue, paint or pen and pencil can often brings things to the surface.
+Have you ever thought, “I didn’t know what I thought until I saw it written on the page?”
+Art Journaling provides that kind of discovery.

 Because sometimes we don't know what God is saying until we see it.